janmonschke/janmonschke.github.com/content/blog/2021-11-08-gps-editor-xstate-lit-html/index.md

 And that is pretty much everything there is to say about the editor.
 It uses [Leaflet](https://leafletjs.com/) as the map renderer and [spectre.css](https://picturepan2.github.io/spectre/) as a light-weight CSS component framework.

 Overall I'm very happy with the current setup.
-I feel productive, the state machine adds a great structure and lit-html is a great renderer for small aplications like this one.
+I feel productive, the state machine adds a great structure and lit-html is a great renderer for small applications like this one.
 I will definitely reuse this stack in other applications.

 If you are insterested in trying out the editor yourself, you can find it on https://janmonschke.com/gpx-editor.
 The code is up on GitHub at [janmonschke/gpx-editor](https://github.com/janmonschke/gpx-editor).